hernanbruno/academic-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hernán A. Bruno is a Professor of Marketing and Digital Environment at the University of Cologne.
-He uses quantitative methods to study marketing phenomena related to pricing, customer behavior and marketing effectiveness.
+I am a Professor of Marketing at the University of Cologne.
+I lead the chair of _Marketing and Digital Environment_ and you can access my profile in the university website [here](https://marketing.uni-koeln.de/en/team/hernan-a-bruno).
+I use quantitative methods to study marketing phenomena related to pricing, customer behavior and marketing effectiveness.
+I also teach marketing strategy at the executive and MBA level, digital marketing at the executive and masters level, and data analytics at any level.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_2020.pdf" "newtab" >}}CV{{< /staticref >}}.